 This course is designed to orient students to college life while supporting the student's transition to become successful and engaged in all segments of MACU's programs and college mission.
 The course will introduce proper use of and development of effective study habits, note taking skills, time management, and technology.
 In addition, this course will explore campus resources, university history, personal and financial accountability, community engagement, and service opportunities.

 INDS 101.
-Christian Thinking: Developing a Christian Worldview.
-(CIP: 38.0001) 3 hours
+Christian Thinking.
+(CIP: 38.0001)